 Yeah, she’s great.

-Because there is some ridiculous idea that it costs less or it’s easier to do or I don’t know what, but the amount of high processed carbs and sugar that I was being fed on a daily basis while I was in hospital and rehab, I had to ask mom and dad to bring me food because I wasn’t going to eat that stuff.
-Because it was going to take me longer to recover, because I was eating that food, which was going to cost them more because I was going to be in rehab more.
+Because there is some ridiculous idea that it costs less or it’s easier to do or I don’t know what, but the amount of highly processed carbs and sugar that I was being fed daily while I was in hospital and rehab, I had to ask mom and dad to bring me food because I wasn’t going to eat that stuff.
+Because it was going to take me longer to recover because I was eating that food, which was going to cost them more because I was going to be in rehab more.

 Yeah.
-I just love your very well rounded idea of what therapy of a brain actually is because it’s actually not getting people into a place and making them move a lot.
-It’s so much more, and I reckon by through 10 or 15 more questions about other topics that are not really related, you would have taken them into consideration and that’s kind of how I felt when I said saw your Instagram, I kind of felt that these guys are a little bit more switched on than your regular therapist.
+I just love your very well-rounded idea of what therapy of a brain is because it’s not getting people into a place and making them move a lot.
+There’s so much more, and I reckon by through 10 or 15 more questions about other topics that are not related, you would have considered them and that’s kind of how I felt when I saw your Instagram, I kind of felt these guys are a little bit more switched on than your regular therapist.

 Did it make it better for you to in your work?
 Did you become a better PT or a better physical therapist?
-When you discovered that your sister was dealing with Parkinson’s?
+When did you discover that your sister was dealing with Parkinson’s?
 Did it somehow change the kind of therapist that you were?